nguyenthanhtin2810/Flower-Image-Classication/README.md

 ```
 python train.py -r path/to/flower/dataset
 ```
 Replace path/to/flower/dataset with the path to your flower dataset.
-The script supports various arguments for customization, such as batch size, number of epochs, image size, and more.

 After training, the model's accuracy on the test set will be displayed, and the best model (**best_model.pt**) will be saved in the **trained_models** directory.